koraktor/mavanagaiata/README.md

                       `"Changelog\n=========\n"`)
    * `commitPrefix`:  The string to prepend to every commit message (default:
                       `" * "`)
-   * `gitHubLinks`:   Whether to generate links to GitHub's compare view (default: `false`)
+   * `gitHubLinks`:   Whether to generate links to GitHub’s compare view (default: `false`)
    * `gitHubProject`: The project name for GitHub links (default: not set)
    * `gitHubUser`:    The project user for GitHub links (default: not set)
    * `outputFile`:    If set, the changelog will not be printed to `System.out`, but into the given file. (default: not set)
-   * `skipTagged`:    Whether to skip tagged commits' messages.
+   * `skipTagged`:    Whether to skip tagged commits’ messages.
 This is useful when usually tagging commits like "Version bump to X.Y.Z" (default: `false`)
    * `tagPrefix`:     The string to prepend to the tag name (default: